debiig92/host-react-todo-ts/README.md

 # Todo App: React + TypeScript + Microfrontend (Module Federation)

-This template provides a minimal setup for a Todo App working with Module Feneration
+This project provides a minimal setup for a Todo App working with Module Federation

 ## Configuration